California couple charged nearly $30K for one Uber ride

 Adams said as soon as she got inside the airport in Costa Rica, her husband called her saying his credit card declined.

-“He checked our bank account and saw the almost $30,000 charge, and we both were like ‘What the hell?
+“He checked our bank account and saw the almost $30,000 charge, and we both were like ‘What the h—?
 What do we even do?'”

 What was supposed to have been a ₡30,000 Costa Rican Colones charge — which equates to a little more than $55 — was processed as a $30,000 charge.